xiehb-evolution/hybrid-effects/README.md

 3. LW/LW vs MIN/LW
 4. LW/LW vs LW/MIN

-The hybrid effect size was calculated as below:
+The hybrid effect size was calculated in a coordianted system centered at the population mean of a sex:

 ```
 Dev(homozygote) = abs(Mean-of-homozygote - Mean-of-a-sex) / Mean-of-a-sex